luizparente/logistic-regression/src/optimized_sampling/README.md

 ## Differences Between This Implementation and the Paper's Approach

-This implementation simplifies the strategy taken by the authors.
-It offers a simplified version of the approach described in the paper.
+This implementation simplifies the strategy taken by the authors, offering a simplified version of the approach described in the paper.
 While it is **more computationally efficient** and **easy to use**, it does not fully capture the **optimizations** and **error guarantees** of the paper's more complex sampling model.
 The paper's approach would be more appropriate for high-dimensional datasets or applications where precise error bounds and model accuracy are critical.
 However, for many practical purposes, the simpler implementation can provide a reasonable trade-off between speed and approximation accuracy.

 More objecively, class `BasicLeverageScoresSampler` differs from the paper in the aspects described below.

 ### Sampling Process

-The paper describes a more detailed approach where not only the leverage scores are used to sample the data, but also a **sketching matrix** is built, which allows the Logistic Regression model to be approximated more efficiently by reducing the dimensionality of the problem.
+The paper describes a more detailed approach where not only the leverage scores are used to sample the data, but also a **sketching matrix**, which allows the Logistic Regression model to be approximated more efficiently by reducing the dimensionality of the problem.
 The full matrix $S$ is used to modify how the data is projected into a lower-dimensional space, enabling faster training.

 In contrast, our implementation here **samples rows based on leverage scores**, but skips the detailed step of constructing the sketching matrix $S$.
 This simplifies the implementation, but results in a slightly less optimized solution as a trade-off.